NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

 | 2 | 2 |
 | 3 | 3 |

-For this problem, the QNN uses a learning rate of **0.05**.
+The QNN learning rate is **0.05**.

-### Hybrid quantum neural network
+### Hybrid Quantum Neural Network

 The hybrid architecture combines a classical neural network with a three-qubit quantum circuit.

-For this problem, the classical component uses a single hidden layer and produces outputs that are encoded into \(R_Y\) gates in the quantum circuit.
-The circuit contains four quantum layers and uses linear CNOT entanglement.
-The outputs are subsequently combined using the same multiplicative structure used by the classical network.
+The classical network produces values that are encoded into quantum rotation gates.
+The quantum circuit then processes the encoded information using variational and entangling operations.
+The resulting quantum outputs are used to construct the final prediction.

-The three HQNN configurations use hidden-layer sizes of:
+Three hybrid configurations are investigated using hidden-layer sizes of:

 - 10 neurons;
 - 30 neurons;